guilhermedeoliveira/movieme/README.md

 - Picasso

 ## To do

+Stage 01
 - [X] RecyclerView and adapter
 - [X] Consume API and show movies in grid
-- [ ] Material design in detail screen
+- [X] Material design in detail screen
-- [ ] Pass movie informations to DetailActivity with Intent
+- [X] Pass movie informations to DetailActivity via Intent
+- [ ] Set preferences with popular and top rated movies

+Stage 02
 - [ ] Activity & Fragment lifecycle
 - [ ] Favorite movie database